al1brn/geonodes/docs/naming.md

 ### Operation methods

-> Operations are implemented both as global functions ans as method of their _Data Socket_ class
+> Operations are implemented both as global functions and as method of their _Data Socket_ class

 ```python
     a = gn.Float(5.)